Mary Garrett: Funding the establishment of the Johns Hopkins Medical School

 Garrett set the admission standards according to the highly praised European standards of medical education.
 Gilman was very concerned about the more rigorous academic standards.
 In the late nineteenth century, most of the medical schools in the United States were "small profit-making enterprises" owned by the faculties.
 The medical schools sold medical degrees to whoever paid the tuition fee.
 No preliminary education was required for admission.
 When Harvard University and University of Pennsylvania raised the academic standards earlier, they faced a revenue drop as fewer students were qualified for admission.
 The precarious financial situation of Hopkins worried Gilman; he could not afford a new financial dilemma.
 He tried to convince Garrett to lower her standards but failed.
-Through negotiations, Garret finally agreed to modify two paragraphs of her terms, emphasizing that her terms of gift "would not interfere with the operation of the university".
+Through negotiations, Garrett finally agreed to modify two paragraphs of her terms, emphasizing that her terms of gift "would not interfere with the operation of the university".
 She also added that the university could modify the admission requirement, but the standard should remain the same.
 On February 20, 1893, she approved the statement and terms and signed the Requirements of Admission.
 By forcing the university to accept females on the same basis as males and increasing the admission requirements, Garrett made Johns Hopkins School of Medicine the first co-educational, graduate-level medical school in the United States.